raagan-u/docs/docs/developers/contracts/HTLCEVM.md

 5. Tokens are transferred back to the initiator
 6. A `Refunded` event is emitted

-# Data Types and Storage
+# Data types and storage

 ## Order struct